GDQuest/website/content/news/2018/01/godot-course-update-4/index.md

 categories = ["news"]
 date = "2018-02-01T13:25:29+01:00"
 description = "The 4th update of the course is out!
-It concludes chapters 1 and 8, and brings a new series dedicated to tilesets." tags = ["gdquest", "godot 3", "godot course update", "tilesets", "tilemap", "tiles", "level design"] title = "Godot 3 course, tilesets update out!"
+It concludes chapters 1 and 8, and brings a new series dedicated to tilesets." keywords = ["gdquest", "godot 3", "godot course update", "tilesets", "tilemap", "tiles", "level design"] title = "Godot 3 course, tilesets update out!"

 [[resources]]